Polyurethane Foam (PUF) Technical Information

 In addition to density, the strength of a rigid urethane foam is also influenced by many factors such as catalyst, surfactant, type of mixing, the type of foaming system: base polyol and isocyanate, and the influence of each of these on the foam cell structure.

 Rigid urethane foams generally have an elastic region in which stress is nearly proportional to strain.
 They do not exactly follow Hooke’s Law (stress is proportional to strain) because the curve is very slightly “S” shaped.
-Fig. 2 shows this in detail.Graph 2
+Fig. 2 shows this in detail.graph 2

 Polyurethane is anisotropic, or polyurethane is stronger in the direction of foam rise.
 At Piping Technology and Products, the anisotropic character or directional properties of our polyurethane is reduced by overloading the mold used to form the polyurethane.
 By overloading the mold, we can control the cell structure and provide uniform physical properties.
 A relationship between compressive strength and the density of the foam is given in Fig. 3.

 Polyurethane is a thermosetting material; however, it does soften slightly with increased temperature and hardens somewhat at very low temperatures.
 Softening at high temperatures affects the polyurethane in two ways: (a) loss of strength properties and (b) change in foam dimensions (particularly low-density foams).
 Low temperatures generally have a very little effect on polyurethane properties other than to make them a little harder and more brittle.
-See Fig. 4 for these effects.Graph 3
+See Fig. 4 for these effects.graph 3

 Rigid polyurethane foams have a relatively large amount of cross-linking as the foam expands.
 Our suppliers of the raw chemicals control the degree of cross-linking by functionality (higher functionality produces more cross-links) and molecular weight of the components in the blend.
 The rigid cells provide the poured foam with strength and the interior space provides low thermal conductivity.
-Water is used as the blowing agent for foam in this 10 to 40 lb. density range.Graph 4
+Water is used as the blowing agent for foam in this 10 to 40 lb. density range.graph 4

 The relationship between temperature, thermal conductivity and the density of polyurethane foam is shown in Fig. 5.